Vocalist, violinist, composer, copywriter, radio and TV host.

 Sarah’s debut as a singer began with Beyond the Sky, the ending theme to the game Xenoblade, composed by Yasunori Mitsuda.
 She has since been actively involved in singing and writing lyrics for games.
 Sarah collaborated with Olympic gold medalist, figure skater Yuzuru Hanyu with The Final Time Traveler, the ending theme to Time Travelers by Hideki Sakamoto with English lyrics by Sarah.
 Yuruzu Hanyu also used the song during his exhibition program.
 Sarah and Yasunori Mitsuda collaborated on the music for the SEGA game Valkyria: Azure Revolution.

-In 2012 Sarah signed a record deal with Universal Music Japan releasing her debut album Celeste reaching #1 on the iTunes Japan Vocal Charts.
-Her second album, SARAH produced by Yasunori Mitsuda, was released in 2014 reaching #1 position in the Billboard Japan Classical charts, her 13th entry into the Japanese music charts.
-Her third album, the self produced f was released in November 2015.
+In 2012 Sarah signed a record deal with Universal Music Japan releasing her debut album Celeste which reached #1 on the iTunes Japan Vocal Charts.
+Her second album, SARAH produced by Yasunori Mitsuda, was released in 2014 reaching #1 in the Billboard Japan Classical charts, her 13th entry into the Japanese music charts.
+She released her self-produced albums f and ANIMA, her single Little Doll reaching #1 on the iTunes Classical charts upon the day of its release.
 Sarah writes lyrics in English, Japanese, Italian and Latin.

 With a vocal range spanning over 3 octaves, Sarah’s voice was the subject of an analytical study by Japanese Acoustic Labs where the results ascertained that the effects of listening to Sarah’s singing is therapeutically beneficial, by way of her voice containing 1/f fluctuations (similar to the audio waves found in church bells).
 Sarah has both perfect pitch and synesthesia (she sees sound as colours).